ACT SMARTER Goals

 Measurable – The goal has either a quantitative or qualitative assessment to gauge success

-Achievable – The goal challenges and the employee's abilities, but realistically is able to be attained
+Achievable – The goal challenges and stretches the employee’s abilities, but realistically is able to be attained

 Relevant – The goal focuses on something that is core to the employee’s tasks and responsibilities